Khalidismail876/Unit-2/README.md

 ![MartialDec](Pic1.jpg)

-**Fig. 8.** This figure shows an image of how the code below will turn out
+**Fig. 9.** This figure shows an image of how the code below will turn out

 ![MartialDec](Pic2.jpg)

-**Fig. 9.** This figure shows an image of how the code below will turn out
+**Fig. 10.** This figure shows an image of how the code below will turn out

 Code for trafic light